Alex0-8/Game_Vault_V2/README.md

 🧩 Architecture Notes

-- The fetchGames thunk implements a multi-layer API fallback:
+The fetchGames thunk implements a multi-layer API fallback:
 - If IGDB fails → attempts to fetch data from RAWG.
 - Then fetches pricing from CheapShark.
 - If both fail, it generates fake prices and discounts locally to keep the UI consistent.

+The new fetchSearchResults thunk powers the search bar with the same fallback logic, ensuring seamless functionality even when external APIs are unavailable.

-Last updated: October 16, 2025
+Last updated: October 27, 2025

 --------------------------------------------------------------------------------------------